brianhoole/tasteofmanoa.github.io/index.md

 Milestone 2 was implemented as [Manoa Munchies GitHub Milestone 2](https://github.com/tasteofmanoa/manoa-munchies/milestone/2)
 ![](doc/m2-issues-page.PNG)

-Milestone 2 consisted of seven issues which were all managed in the [Manoa Munchies GitHub Projects page](https://github.com/tasteofmanoa/manoa-munchies/projects/2).
+Milestone 2 currently consists of six issues which are all going to be managed in the [Manoa Munchies GitHub Projects page](https://github.com/tasteofmanoa/manoa-munchies/projects/2).
 ![](doc/m2-project-page.PNG)